Archeryman.com Help for Archery Hunters

 I have found 2 main issues regarding archery hunting.
 First, generally, you will be hunting with the bow from a stand about 20 feet high.
 When you shoot down at a distance of 10-16 yards, your arrow could hit 1" higher than if you were at ground level.
 At 20 yards or more, the error is reduced to almost nothing.
 Several companies make front sights that compensate for this when the bow is tilted down.
 If you get one of these sights, you can eliminate this issue.

-Second, from my experience, maybe 50 % of the time (some think every time), the deer will "duck the arrow."
+Second, common knowledge is that the deer will "duck the arrow."
+The sound of the bow firing the arrow reaches the deer before the arrow hits and the deer moves substantially before the arrow hits.
 To further complicate the matter, I've found that modern parallel limb compound bows project less noise toward the deer compared to older bows where the limbs are more vertical.
 A long story short, some bows cause the deer to duck more than others.
-It's hard to believe, but from the time you pull the release to the time the arrow hits, the deer could duck down 2 or so inches.
+It's hard to believe, but from the time you pull the release to the time the arrow hits, the deer could duck down 5 or so inches.
 This is a reflex reaction to the sound of the shot.
-Now, with a bow sighted in for 18 yards, your deer is only 15 yards away, your arrow might hit the deer 4" above where you aimed.
+Now, with a bow sighted in for 18 yards, your deer is only 15 yards away, your arrow might hit the deer 6" above where you aimed.
 Four inches high is substantial!
 Now, imagine if your bow was sighted in for 20 yards.
 If your bow is sighted in for 20 yards, depending on the arrow used and speed, it will be about 1" high at 16 yards and 1 additional inch high because you're elevated in a tree.
 All of these inches add up!
 Most poor shots hit the deer high.
 If you hit high into the thick spine bones or above, generally, you won't get the deer.

 In my early days, I hit several deer high only to see them run away with most of arrow sticking out.
 I attempted tracking for many hours but never got the deer.
-My success rate went way up when I sighted in the top pin of the front sight for 18 yards and learned to shoot lower.
-For all shots up to 20 yards, I aim 1-2" below the center of the deer right in line with the front leg.
+My success rate went way up when I sighted in the top pin of the front sight for 18 yards and learned to shoot about 1" lower.
+For all shots up to 20 yards, I aim 1" below the center of the deer right in line with the front leg.
+With my parallel limb bow, the sound is less to the deer and I seem to be hitting right where I aim.
 If the deer does or doesn't move, the arrow should hit the lungs or major blood vessels.
 Later on this page, there is a picture of a deer with the lungs outlined.
 It's my understanding that at distances beyond 20 - 25 yards, a deer wont duck as much.
 This is because the sound of the bow is much less and the deer's reflex reaction will be less.

 Your final step should be to simulate a hunting shot by shooting out of a tree stand down to a ground target at 16 to 20 yards.
 I recommend you also put on all your hunting cloths.
 This will give you a final chance to work out any problems with actual hunting conditions.
 You will also see how high, if any, your arrow hits when shooting down.
 I recommend you also shoot a broadhead or 2 at your target to see if they shoot any differently.
 Ideally, there should be no difference between practice arrows with field tips and broad heads.
 Depending on your equipment, you might see a difference.